Foreign policy of Vladimir Putin: 2026

+On 25 July 2026, during a meeting with Putin in Omsk, Russia, Kazakh President Kassym-Jomart Tokayev called for the Russo-Ukrainian war to be “frozen” and for negotiations to resume on the basis of what he described as the “Istanbul Formula 2.0”.
+Tokayev described the war as an interstate conflict and said that its nature was “not fully understood by many, including ourselves”.
+He also expressed concern over the continued loss of life, saying that “young people are dying” and that the fighting should be brought to an end.
+Putin did not publicly respond to Tokayev's proposal during the meeting.
+Later, Kremlin spokesman Dmitry Peskov rejected a freeze of the conflict, saying it was impossible given Kyiv's position and reiterating Russia's stated objectives as its overriding condition.

 Tensions in other ex-Soviet countries

 Besides Ukraine, several other ex-Soviet and ex-communist countries continue to be flashpoints in the tug-of-war between the West and Russia.
 Frozen conflicts in Georgia and Moldova have been major areas of dispute, as both countries have breakaway regions that favor annexation by Russia.
 The Baltic Sea and other areas have also caused tension between Russia and the West.
 The annexation of Crimea sparked new worries that Russia might try to further remake the borders of Eastern Europe.